 - Supplier Quality Management (SQM) applications – a system to perform inspections of parts or assemblies before shipment to avoid returns quality issues

-A Brief MES History
+A Brief History of MES Applications

 Nearly 25 years ago, the Manufacturing Executions Systems Association (MESA) produced a series of whitepapers, one of which laid out the definition and architecture for the original concept of an MES system: MESA White Paper #06: MES Explained: A High-Level Vision for Executives.
 This whitepaper’s initial definition of MES suggested that it include quality and maintenance functionalities.
 Today these functions are now associated with other specialized applications with features designed to meet the evolving needs of these disciplines.